euank/pazi/README.md

 due to being in [Rust][rust]), and also safer than `fasd` and `z` which, being shell-parsers written entirely in shell, are [tricky to get right][fasd-pr].

+It's worth specifically noting that [zoxide](https://github.com/ajeetdsouza/zoxide) is another autojumper written in Rust, which has comparable performance <sup><sub>(better performance for some benchmarks currently!)</sub></sup>.

+For a more complete list of other autojump programs, refer to the [table here](docs/Autojumpers.md).

 ### So, is it faster?

-Pazi is faster than the other autojump implementations it has been benchmarked against.
+Pazi is faster than the other autojump implementations it has been benchmarked against, excluding zoxide.
 The results of these benchmarks are documented [here][benchmarks].

 ## Status